 Beverley Golden

-These look and sound simply wonderful, Priya!
-I don’t use traditional flours or sweeteners so this looks like a perfect recipe for me.
+These looks and sound simply wonderful, Priya!
+I don’t use traditional flours or sweeteners, so this looks like a perfect recipe for me.
 Although I don’t love stevia, I imagine any natural sweeteners would be great and my first thought was xylitol which is powdery and sweet, although you’d probably have to play with the amount to get the right amount of sweetness.
-Enjoy them and thanks for sharing!
+Enjoy them, and thanks for sharing!

 Susan Mary Malone